acfunk/ledger-algorand-js/README.md

 ## Notes

-Use `bun install` to avoid issues.
+Use `pnpm install` to avoid issues.